RocketChat/rocketchat.github.io/_posts/2018/03/2018-03-01-open-source-higher-education.md

 Given the deep historical and philosophical connection between open source software and academia, it is unsurprising that projects such as Linux are popular amongst students and universities alike.

-Countless Linux repositories for educational use already exist and many schools and universities around the world use Linux; there are more than 500,000 computer stations in Brazilian schools that run on Linux.
+Countless Linux repositories for educational use already exist and <a href="https://en.wikipedia.org/wiki/List_of_Linux_adopters" target="_blank">many schools and universities around the world use Linux</a>; there are more than 500,000 computer stations in Brazilian schools that run on Linux.
 In 2007, Russia announced that all of its school computers would run on Linux and in 2015, 33 German universities announced they would adopt Linux.

 The uptake of open source solutions within academic institutions looks set to continue—and is not limited to Linux.